 - Write down the facts.
 Have ready all the key facts related to your marriage and divorce—key dates, such as when you got married and when any children were born; relevant legal names, including your spouse’s and any children of your marriage or of previous marriages; and the current status of your marriage and living arrangements.

 - Write down your questions.
 You likely have many questions about your situation as well as about your attorney’s background and approach; write them down before you come to the meeting to be sure you have everything addressed.

 - Take notes.
 Be ready to take notes, whether you like to do that with a pen and paper or with an electronic device.
 You’ll be getting a lot of information in this first meeting, and it’s important that you have a handle on it all.

 This first meeting is the time for you and your attorney to start building a trust-based relationship.
 That means that you will need to be honest and open regarding all case-based matters, even if you feel like it puts you in a bad light.
 Your lawyer isn’t here to critique your choices; he or she is here to help you navigate the tough divorce process as seamlessly as possible.
 If you’re still looking for an attorney to represent your case, we’re prepared to fight for you.
-Contact us for a free, no obligation consultation at (303) 688-0944.
+Contact us for a free, no obligation case assessment at (303) 688-0944.